ZitingShen/Konane/README.txt

 A report describing your implementation of the game playing algorithm(s) noting clearly any variations from the standard algorithm.
 Explain your static evaluation funtion.

+We add a MinimaxInfo class to record the meta information used in the Minimax  algorithm, i.e. the branching factors, the number of cutoffs, and the total time of static evaluations done.
+We ask for the index of the round of moves as an input to determine if we are trying to make the first or second moves.
+If so, the list of successors will be generated according to the rules of Konane.
+When returning moves, the move that generates one of the successor will be returned.